WFZZ: "Chuck FM"

 In December 2009, WECB continued its holiday music past Christmas, with the promise that "one more gift" would be presented at 3 p.m. on December 31; along with that announcement, cryptic advertisements asking "Hey!
 Where's Chuck?" appeared in local newspapers.
 At 3 p.m. on December 31 (after Gayla Peevey's "I Want a Hippopotamus for Christmas" finished playing), WECB became WCHK-FM and introduced a new adult hits format under the branding of "Chuck FM", with The Rolling Stones' "Start Me Up" the first song being played.
-"Chuck FM" was patterned after the Jack FM-style of adult hits stations, in that the music playlist was generally wide-ranging, hard-edged voiceover liners were used in lieu of DJs, and the on-air presentation was irreverent; such irreverence was highlighted by WCHK-FM's decision to "play nothing" but dead air during the Green Bay Packers' appearance in Super Bowl XLV in February 2011.
+"Chuck FM" was patterned after the Jack FM-style of adult hits stations, in that the music playlist was generally wide-ranging, hard-edged voiceover liners were used in lieu of DJs, and the on-air presentation was irreverent; such irreverence was highlighted by WCHK-FM's decision to "play nothing" but dead air during the Green Bay Packers' appearance in Super Bowl XLV in February 2011 (outside of FCC required legal IDs).
 (A Fox Valley-based competitor, Midwest Communications-owned WYDR, would adopt the Jack FM format six years later, in October 2015.)